-In this article I hope to trace the ancient Gaelic roots of Halloween, from its earliest mentions in the ancient Irish manuscripts to the holiday we know today and also focusing on the Irish traditions of the festival and the importance of feasting, guising, fires and divination.
+In this article I hope to trace the ancient Gaelic roots of what is now celebrated as Halloween, from its earliest mentions in the ancient Irish manuscripts to the holiday we know today and also focusing on the Irish traditions of the festival and the importance of feasting, guising, fires and divination.
+(I should add that these are two separate festivals occurring roughly the same time, but there is evidence that some of the beliefs and traditions carried forward).

 It should come as no surprise that with Samhain being a ceann féile lit. “head feast” (Owens,1990:340), that it features quite prominently in tales and traditions of Ireland.
 First I will look at these tales relating to Samhain